esteinig/netviewr/docs/POPGENOM.md

 ## K-selection plots

 We can 'optimise' the k-nearest-neighbor parameter technically (not biologically) - that is select a minimum value at which the network assembly becomes stable and less disjointed.
-Note that it may still be worth exploring structure and finer scales (lower values) for example to tease apart family pedigrees or explore
-larger scale relationships between populations (higher values).
+Note that it may still be worth exploring structure and finer scales (lower values) for example to tease apart family pedigrees or explore larger scale relationships between populations (higher values).

-> Empirical values for fine scale structures are around `k = 10 - 20`, with `k = 20 - 30` being a good starting point for exploration
+> Empirical values from real data are around `k = 10 - 20` (fine structure) and `k = 20 - 30` as a good starting point for exploration

 One way this can be done is by tracking the assembly of the network across a range of parameter values.
 Here the panel view from the inference example above nicely shows the assembly of the mutal k-nearest-neighbor graph with increasing nearest-neighbor parameter.
 We can use this assembly phase in combination with community detection algorithms to find a stable assembly of the graph.